locationtech/geomesa/docs/tutorials/shallow-join.rst

 logically complex.

 With the totals and counts calculated, we can now compute the averages for each field.
-Also while iterating, we can add the country name and geometry to each feature.
+Also, while iterating, we can add the country name and geometry to each feature.
 To do that, we first broadcast a map of name to geometry.

 .. code-block:: scala